-Other broaching machines that produce the same sorts of products as rotary broaching include, pot broaching, spline cutting and gear hobbing.
+Other broaching machines that produce the same sorts of products as rotary broaching include, pot broaching, spline cutting, and gear hobbing.
 Pot broaching has a cutting mechanism that is stationary, while the table section with the secured work-piece is what moves to get the crafting done.
-Spline cutting machines work exclusively with spline shafts, cutting the grooves into this gear that is a vital piece of driveshafts in vehicles.
+Spline cutting machines work exclusively with spline shafts, cutting the grooves into this gear, which is a vital piece of driveshafts in vehicles.
 Gear hobbing is the most basic gear broaching model, able to do a number of cuts from a vertical point.
-All of the products produced by rotary broaching machines and its fellow broachers are utilized in the automotive, aerospace, industrial manufacturing, electronics and construction industries, just to name a few.
+All of the products produced by rotary broaching machines and its fellow broachers are utilized in the automotive, aerospace, industrial manufacturing, electronics, and construction industries.

 During rotary broaching, the broach and the part being cut remain stationary while the broach holder spins.
 As the broach and the part come into contact, the broach wobbles.
 For this reason, rotary broaching is also called wobble broaching.
 As the broach spins and wobbles, the teeth cut the same pre-drilled hole as the broach rotates in and out of the groove.
 A broaching machine is a metal mechanism used for cutting and surface finishing metal, plastic, or wood.
 The head of the rotary broach may vary in size and shape, with sides that either draft in or out, depending on if it will be completely penetrating the material or only performing a surface cut.

 Benefits of Using Rotary Broaching